 Make decisions regarding data access, data classification, data compliance, data definitions and data privacy.

 Receive and respond to any inquiries related to data that originates from the area they oversee; e.g. questions regarding access, standardization, organization, definition and usage, etc.

+Participate, as required, in the response effort to address security incidents that affect the privacy or integrity of data within the Data Steward’s functional area.

 Data Custodian

-Data Custodians are in accordance with the guidance of Data Stewards and/or Data Trustees.usually professionalsdata collection and data handling responsibilitiesData Custodian responsibilities:
+Data Custodians are college or district employees who have the authority to grant internal access to institutional data, in accordance with the guidance of Data Stewards and/or Data Trustees.
+They may be responsible for the management and operation of many of the systems that serve as sources of institutional data and information and may also have data collection and other data handling responsibilities.
+Custodians do not edit data or perform data entry for any operational area, as that is the role of a Data Steward.

+Data Custodian responsibilities:

 Provide a secure infrastructure in support of the data.
 This includes, but is not limited to, physical security, backup and recovery processes, and secure transmission of the data.